Bronx Preowned Cars | New York Car Parts

 Preparing Yourself for Bad Weather — Have you ever considered putting a survival bag in the trunk of your car during the winter?
 Perhaps you should.
 A couple of blankets, flashlights and extra batteries, a first aid kit, a weather radio you can crank for power and to charge your phone, even some dry food if you don’t have a mice problem in your area.
 All of these items can be life-saving if you are trapped in your car.
 An empty plastic bottle can be used to collect snow for drinking water.
 You don’t need a stove or burner, assuming you filled that gas tank up before you left, because the warm air inside the car will melt the snow.

 Major World wants you to be prepared for winter weather.
 We have professional service technicians who can go over your car carefully and make recommendations prior to and during the winter season.
-Have your car ready and you can get through winter without a problem.
-Stop by and see us or give us a call at our Used Car Dealership.
+Have your car ready and you can get through winter without a problem by following our maintenance schedule.
+We can also provide tips on how to get rid of scratches and dents.
+Stop by and see us or give us a call at our Used Car Dealership, while you’re here, you can see which restaurants are our favorites in Newark and how liability insurance works.